 Are you looking for a reliable custom aluminum die caster?
 SEI Castings is perfect for you!
 We are located at 555 Mayock Road, Gilroy, California.
 We can help you, especially if you are new to the die-casting process.

 Please let us know about your product and project specifications, and we can determine how we can help you.
-You can contact us by giving us a call at 408-622-4887 or you can request a quote through our website form.
+You can contact us by email at email@example.com or you can request a quote through our website form.
 We look forward to working with you!